article

 What is cybersecurity?

 Cybersecurity is the practice of using technology, controls, and processes to protect digital networks, devices, and data from unauthorized access by malicious attackers or unintentional activity.
-It includes ensuring the confidentiality, integrity, and availability of information using many types of cybersecurity.
+It protects the confidentiality, integrity, and availability of information.

 Ten types of cybersecurity